Important Financial Aid Information

-- You have established a payment plan with Nelnet
+- You have established a payment plan with Nelnet in eServices.

-- You have completed a Deferment Form.
+- You have completed and signed a VA deferment form.

 PLEASE NOTE: While Ridgewater College does participate in the registration cancellation for nonpayment process (RCFN), the above factors can prevent this from happening.
 It is your responsibility to pay for the courses that you are registered for and, if you do not plan on attending, to cancel your registration within the timelines allowed.
 If these dates are not followed, you may be financially and academically responsible for those classes.

 The student is responsible for the payment of all expenses, such as payments for tuition and fees, purchases of books and supplies, and other related items when billed.
 Late fees will be added, and you will not be able to register for the next semester until your account balance is at zero.